Written by Tenley Haraldson. Reviewed by Sean Busch.

-- Saturate a clean microfiber cloth in a bowl filled with warm water and gently wring it out.
-Press the wet cloth into the stain with a gentle back and forth motion.
-As the cloth becomes soapy, rinse it in your bowl, wring, and repeat.
-Repeat this process until the stain and the stain remover are completely rinsed away.
+Dip a clean microfiber cloth in warm water and gently wring it out.
+Press into the stain using a gentle back and forth motion.
+Continuously rinse the cloth in your bowl, wring, and repeat until the stain and the stain remover are completely rinsed away.

 How to Remove Blood Stains from a Mattress

-Expert Tip: Keep a 4-ounce bottle of Puracy Natural Stain Remover in your gym bag, in the bag you take to soccer games — anywhere you might encounter a blood stain.
-Spray the blood stain immediately and let it sit until you’re ready to wash it.
+Pro Tip: Keep a small spray bottle of Puracy Natural Stain Remover in your gym bag or carry-on bag.
+Spray the blood stain ASAP and let it sit until it's ready to be washed!

 Switch to a Natural Stain Remover That Really Works